MarsBased/handbook/guides/development/react-guidelines.md

 - Use a library (with hooks) for global state management
 - Avoid redux if possible (too complex)

-See patterns (below) for example and usages.
+See patterns (below) for examples and usages.

 ###  1.5. <a name='UseadeclarativeAPIlibrary'></a>Use a declarative API library